Sezzary/SilentEngine/README.md

 - `build-debug`: Builds a Debug executable.
 - `build-release`: Builds a Release executable.
 - `generate-savegame`: Generates savegame headers from schemas.

-### TODOs

-- Decompilation must to be farther along before the bulk of the porting work can begin.
-- Must switch to GCC as the compiler.
-- Forward renderer.
-Getting better with graphics programming basics now.
-- Sound system.
-Need to write a `KDC`+`VAB` -> `XM` comverter?
-- Parsers for all proprietary game file types.
-- Math needs more work.
-- Extensive documentation.

 ## Contributing